ARMmbed/BLEIntros/Docs/InDepth/Prototyping.md

 ##Hardware Inputs
 </a>

-mbed supports a wide range of components, some of which can be used to prototype user interaction.
-For example, [touch screens](http://developer.mbed.org/components/cat/display/), [wirless controllers](http://developer.mbed.org/components/cat/robotics/) or the buttons on the mbed board itself can be used for simple inputs.
+mbed supports a wide range of components, and many of them can be used to prototype user interaction.
+For example, [touch screens](http://developer.mbed.org/components/cat/display/), [wireless controllers](http://developer.mbed.org/components/cat/robotics/) or the buttons on the mbed board itself can be used for simple inputs.

 <a name="evothings">
 ##Evothings
 </a>

 [Evothings](http://evothings.com/) isn’t an mbed tool, but since it’s designed for the Internet of Things it works quite well with our BLE-enabled boards.
-It gives you the Evothings Studio on which to build your prototyping app, and an enveloping Evothings App that lets you run your app on your smartphone without custom-building it for each OS.
+It gives you the Evothings Studio on which to build your prototyping app, and an enveloping Evothings App that lets you run the app you built on your smartphone without custom-building it for each OS.
 You’ll see Evothings from time to time in our own samples, such as the [custom GAPP service sample](/AdvSamples/GATTEvo/).

 <a name="apps">
 ##Generic BLE Apps